Changelog

 2026-04-06

 - Objects + exchange processing: stricter object path validation and more robust venue account lookup.
-Object creation now rejects path segments containing whitespace or control characters, preventing malformed identities from entering the system, and exchange account resolution now accepts both
+Object creation now rejects path segments containing whitespace or control characters, preventing malformed identities from entering the system, and exchange account resolution now uses canonical

 coin,interval, andcandlepayload, and now may also includepublishedAt,platformReceivedAt, andwsSentAtfor delivery attribution and latency debugging. - SDK: client-side recovery key generation.
 New static method